 All network traffic is now protected via Tor, so the server or network eavesdroppers can't discern your IP adddress, but the server can still see your login credentials.
 This mode of operation is akin to Tor anonymity mode(3).
 It won't protect you from a Keybase server breach, but it will prevent your ISP (or any other nefarious network snoopers) from knowing you use Keybase.

-Note that not everything worked in the above attempt to identify
+Note that not everything could be trusted in the above attempt to identify

-The Keybase CLI didn't even bother checking DNS for
+The Keybase CLI printed out that the DNS record for